hopsoft/turbo_boost-streams/README.md

 Turbo Streams [intentionally restricts](https://turbo.hotwired.dev/handbook/streams#but-what-about-running-javascript%3F) official actions to CRUD related activity.
-These [official actions](https://turbo.hotwired.dev/reference/streams#the-seven-actions) work well for a large number of use cases.
+These [official actions](https://turbo.hotwired.dev/reference/streams#the-seven-actions) work well for a considerable number of use cases.
-*You should push Turbo Streams as far as possible before reaching for TurboReady.*
+*Try pushing Turbo Streams as far as possible before reaching for TurboReady.*

-But if you find that CRUD isn't enough, TurboReady covers pretty much everything else.
+If you find that CRUD isn't enough, TurboReady is there to handle pretty much everything else.

 > ⚠️ TurboReady is intended for Rails apps that use Hotwire but not [CableReady](https://github.com/stimulusreflex/cable_ready).
 This is because CableReady already provides a rich set of powerful [DOM operations](https://cableready.stimulusreflex.com/reference/operations).

-> 💡 Efforts are underway to bring [CableReady's DOM operations to Turbo Streams](https://github.com/marcoroth/turbo_power).
+> 📘 **NOTE:** Efforts are underway to bring [CableReady's DOM operations to Turbo Streams](https://github.com/marcoroth/turbo_power).

 ## Sponsors